eyanchenko/BOPIM/README.md

 # BOPIM
-This repository houses the Python code for ``BOPIM: Bayesian optimization for influence maximization on temporal networks" by Eric Yanchenko, currently under review.
+This repository houses the Python code for ``BOPIM: Bayesian optimization for influence maximization on temporal networks" by Eric Yanchenko, (accepted with minor revisions at Technometrics).
 Please cite the paper if you use these codes.
 Thanks!

 Functions overview: